woodger/nebbia/README.md

 `
 ```

-> NOTE The example uses the [pwd-fs](https://github.com/woodger/pwd-fs) module to read the contents of the file *template.thml*
+> NOTE The example uses the [pwd-fs](https://github.com/woodger/pwd-fs) module to read the contents of the file *template.html*

 ## Development